SetDM/backend/README.md

 # SetDM Backend

-Modular Express API scaffold featuring security middleware, centralized logging, and Instagram Graph API login helpers.
+Modular Express API scaffold featuring security middleware, centralized logging, Instagram Graph API login helpers, and MongoDB persistence via the official Node.js driver.
+Instagram OAuth responses (profile + tokens) are stored for each user so they can be reused server-side.

 ## Getting Started